Next: Motion, Previous: Introduction, Up: Top

 wish it didn't, then you've been electrocuted.
 To

-avoid this, use quoted-insert by prefixing the
+avoid this, use quoted-insert

 character with C-q.
 For example, C-q TAB for a